shubanstudio/DeskKey/README.md

 ## Overlays (clipboard, emoji, special symbols)

 Each overlay covers the key area only.
-At the bottom: **ABC**, Space, Backspace, Enter — **ABC is the same size** as the other three.
+At the bottom: **ABC**, Space, Backspace, Enter.
 ABC returns to the letter keyboard.

 **Special symbols** uses fixed 42×42 keys and **scrolls**.
 Keys do not shrink to fit.